pburtchaell/react-input/README.md

 In addition to the props listed above, all standard HTML input attributes are supported and can be used as props on the inputs.

 ---
-Built with care in New Orleans by [Patrick Burtchaell](http://twitter.com/pburtchaell).

-Copyright 2015-current Patrick Burtchaell.
+Copyright 2015 Patrick Burtchaell.
 Licensed MIT.